BrentLeeSF/imagedisplay/README.md

 Here is a link to the live site: https://peaceful-allen-b96c9c.netlify.app/ <br />
 <br />
 **Steps to run image display:**<br />
-1. Clone/Download this repo and save the dictionary text files (dictionaryOne.txt, dictionaryTwo.txt).
-These are your dictionaries!
-You will not be able to find an image without one.<br />
-2. Click Choose File, and select one of the dictionary text files.<br />
+1. There are two options, either search word, or add an additional dictionary then search<br />
-3. Type an image to search and click Submit.<br />
+2. Type an image to search and click Submit.<br />
-4. Once images are displayed, click an image and the image will pop up.
+3. Once images are displayed, click an image and the image will pop up.
 Click Close to close the image.<br />
-5. Search more images and try another dictionary text file and search more images.<br />
+4. Search more images and try another dictionary text file and search more images.<br />
-6. Make your own text file dictionaries and try a new search.
+5. Make your own text file dictionaries and try a new search.
 You will not see results unless it is in the dictionary<br />
 I set this up so it will break up text either by new line or space.<br />
 So a text file with: apple pear grape orange cherry<br />
 Will be the same as:<br />